 • Report Format: PDF, PPT

-Industrial sodium chloride finds extensive use across various sectors, including water treatment, chemical processing, pharmaceutical products, and textile manufacturing, which makes it an essential supply element for different manufacturing sectors.
-The U.S. Geological Survey (USGS) reported that industrial sectors are the major consumers with over 43 million metric tons of salt production in the country during 2023.
-The industrial sodium chloride market will experience growth because of the increasing chlor-alkali industry alongside growing worldwide requirements for water treatment.
+Industrial sodium chloride has extensive applications across various sectors, including water treatment, chemical processing, pharmaceutical production, and textile manufacturing, making it a vital raw material for different manufacturing industries.
+The U.S. Geological Survey (USGS) reported that the domestic production of salt is estimated to be over 42 million tons during 2023.
+An estimated 41 million tons of salt were sold or utilized in 2023, with a total estimated worth of $2.6 billion.
+The market will experience growth because of the increasing chlor-alkali industry alongside growing worldwide requirements for water treatment.
 Several governments have prioritized self-sufficiency in chemical raw materials, as evidenced by import substitution programs and domestic producer subsidies.

 Industrial Sodium Chloride Market Size